dbpedia/dbpedia-links/README.md

     - For 1:1 mappings we recommend to use these: owl:sameAs, umbel:isLike, skos:{exact|close|...}Match
     - For 1:m, n:1 or n:m mappings it seems to make sense to use domain-specific properties such as http://rdvocab.info/RDARelationshipsWEMI/workManifested
 	Additionally, you can include types, which result from inference of the usage of the domain-specific linking property, e.g. the rdfs:domain of the property.
 E.g. rdrel:workManifested is rdfs:domain rdafrbr:Manifestation, which entails that DBpedia entries should be of rdf:type rdafrbr:Manifestation.
+3. Note that we also count links to other classes as links, so if you want to add an external classification using rdf:type as linking property, that is fine as well.

 ## Basic Folder Structure
 /datasets/$fromDomain/$toDomain/$givenName where: